open/close all folders

 - One Punisher arc featured Spacker Dave, a "friend" of Frank's who had a lot of piercings on his face.
 Gangsters tore the piercings out with pliers when they interrogated him about Frank's whereabouts.
 Naturally, he had to wear bandages around his head while his face healed, but he decided he liked the look and made a trend of it, "spacking".

-- Early in GI Joe A Real American Hero Marvel, The Baroness has her head completely swathed in bandages when she checks into a private Swiss clinic after her face was badly damaged in a tank explosion.
+- Early in G.I.
+Joe: A Real American Hero (Marvel), The Baroness has her head completely swathed in bandages when she checks into a private Swiss clinic after her face was badly damaged in a tank explosion.
+Much later, Snake-Eyes is in the same position for a bit, thanks to the same plastic surgeon, and is even featured on the cover of that issue in the process of removing those bandages.

 - Owen Wilson's character in The Darjeeling Limited.